Elliptic hypergeometric function and $6j$-symbols for the SL(2,$\mathbb{C}$) group: Introduction

 \section{Introduction}

 Classical special functions \cite{aar} have natural interpretation as matrix elements of the operators realizing representations of standard Lie groups.
 For example, matrix elements of the $SL(2,\mathbb{R})$ group representations are described by the Euler-Gauss $_2F_1$ hypergeometric function \cite{vil}.
-In the representation theory of Lie groups there is a problem of decomposition of tensor products of irreducible representations into a direct sum of irreducible representations.
-In the simplest case of the product of two representations the expansion coefficients are called Clebsch-Gordan coefficients or $3j$-symbols, which are again related to classical special functions.
-For triple tensor products there are two different ways of sequential pairwise tensoring of representations leading to two different expressions for expansion coefficients in terms of $3j$-symbols.
-Matrix elements of the map between these two possible expansions are called $6j$-symbols \cite{VMK}.
-These $6j$-symbols have found many applications in quantum mechanics, two-dimensional conformal field theory, three dimensional gravity, solutions of the Yang-Baxter equation and related integrable systems, topology and so on.
+One of the problems in the representation theory of Lie groups is the decomposition of tensor products of irreducible representations into a direct sum of irreducible representations.
+In the simplest case of the product of two representations the expansion coefficients are called Clebsch-Gordan coefficients, or $3j$-symbols, which are again related to classical special functions.
+For triple tensor products, there are two different ways of sequential pairwise tensoring of representations leading to two different expressions for the expansion coefficients in terms of $3j$-symbols.
+Matrix elements of the map between these two possible expansions are called $6j$-symbols \cite{VMK} and play a very important role both in physics and mathematics.
+In particular, they have found applications in quantum mechanics, two-dimensional conformal field theory, three-dimensional gravity, solutions of the Yang-Baxter equation and related integrable systems, knot theory, topology, and so on.

-The well-known Racah polynomials were introduced as $6j$-symbols of the $su(2)$ group \cite{Racah}.
-Their explicit expression uses a special (Saalsch\"utzian) terminating $_4F_3$-series.
-Similar situation holds for the $q$-Racah and Askey-Wilson polynomials \cite{aw} --- they are related to $6j$-symbols of the quantum algebra $sl_q(2,\mathbb{R})$ \cite{KR,Groenevelt} and explicitly they are described by terminating $q$-hypergeometric $_4\varphi_3$-series.
+The well-known Racah polynomials were introduced as $6j$-symbols of the $SU(2)$ group \cite{Racah}.
+Their explicit expression uses a special (Saalsch\"utzian) terminating hypergeometric $_4F_3$-series.
+Similar situation holds for the $q$-Racah and Askey-Wilson polynomials \cite{aw}: they are related to $6j$-symbols of the quantum algebra $sl_q(2,\mathbb{R})$ \cite{KR,Groenevelt} and are explicitly described by terminating $q$-hypergeometric $_4\varphi_3$-series.